National Centre for Film Culture

-The National Centre for Film Culture (Narodowe Centrum Kultury Filmowejis, or NCKF) a cultural institution in Łódź, Poland, co-run by the City of Łódź and the Ministry of Culture and National Heritage.
-NCKF is a cultural institution, museum, archive, conference centre and cinema at the same time.
+The National Centre for Film Culture (Polish: Narodowe Centrum Kultury Filmowej, or NCKF) a cultural centre in Łódź, Poland, which belongs to the EC1 Łódź – City of Culture institution, co-run by the City of Łódź and the Ministry of Culture and National Heritage.
+NCKF is a cultural institution, museum, archive, conference centre and cinema.
 The mission of NCKF is to disseminate knowledge about film and to educate in the field of film and audiovisual culture.
 The permanent exhibition of the centre is the largest exhibition in Poland on national cinematography and presents 120 years of the history of Polish film.

 History

 On 13 July 2015, the Minister of Culture and National Heritage Małgorzata Omilanowska and the President of Łódź Hanna Zdanowska signed a letter of intent concerning the co-run of a cultural institution by the Ministry of Culture and National Heritage and the City of Łódź.
 The initiative was related to the city's rich achievements in the field of film art.
 On 30 September 2015, an agreement was signed between the Ministry of Culture and National Heritage and the City of Łódź regarding the establishment of the institution.
-In the same year, Rafał Syska became the director of the NCKF.
+In the same year, Rafał Syska became the director of the NCKF; he served until 2024; Błażej Moder served as director in 2025 until the selection of Monika Głowacka in December that year.
 The institution was opened on October 13, 2023 in EC1 Łódź – City of Culture complex at 1/3 Targowa Street in Łódź.